 Princeton real estate guide & listings for sale

-This town is especially car friendly.
-Parking is quite easy.
-Princeton is not very convenient for those who travel by foot because almost no common errands can be run without needing to resort to a vehicle.
+The best approach to move around in this town is usually a car.
+Accessing a place to park is easy.
+Princeton is not very conducive to those who travel by foot because almost no common errands can be run without the use of a vehicle.

-Some home buyers in Princeton may be able to do their groceries on foot, while others will have to turn to another means of transportation.
-Concerning education, there are only a few high schools and primary schools in Princeton and thus they can be an extended walk away.
-Likewise, families may consider it very hard to reach daycares as a pedestrian.
+A fraction of property owners in this town may have the option to purchase groceries by walking, while others will have to rely on another means of transportation.
+In terms of education, there are only a few high schools and primary schools in Princeton and thus they can be an extended walk away.
+Additionally, parents and their kids may find it very difficult to reach daycares as a pedestrian.